-- Livestock handling, housing and watering (sheep, poultry and pigs)
+- Livestock (in with the sheep, poultry and pigs)

-- Cream tea and Q+A – picking up on all those questions you really want answers to
+- Cream tea and Q+A – picking up any outstanding questions.

 4.45 Finish for the day

-8.30 Feeding and daily observation: for those happy to get to us early you can get hands on helping us with the routine smallholder chores
+8.30 Feeding and daily observation: for those happy to come early, get hands on helping us with the routine smallholder chores

 - Livestock basic healthcare and medication; knowing your limits and when to seek advice